 Policies related to water resources are being reviewed and updated

 Peel's water resources help sustain social, economic and environmental wellbeing.
-We will update the Region's official plan policies as best practice guidance and provincial policies for protecting water resources advance.
+We updated the Region's Official Plan policies as best practice guidance and provincial policies for protecting water resources advance.

 - ensure consistency with provincial legislation;

 - strengthen policy direction for stormwater management;